 The home of the Reds since their formation in 1892 it was, however, first used by neighbours Everton who played home games there for six years before leaving to move into their own purpose-built ground across Stanley Park following a dispute over rent.

 The highest attendance ever witnessed at the stadium stands at 61,905 for Liverpool's 2-1 FA Cup Fourth Round win over Wolverhampton Wanderers in February 1952.

 Stoke City supporters are housed in the corner of the Anfield Road Stand behind one of the goals, itself refurbished with the addition of a second tier in 1998.

-Liverpool have a team of dedicated Fan Support Team who are on hand around the exterior of Anfield - as well as Lime Street train station and Queens Square bus station - to assist with any enquiries they may have.
+Liverpool have a team of dedicated fan support team who are on hand around the exterior of Anfield - as well as Lime Street train station and Queens Square bus station - to assist with any enquiries.

 The location areas where the team members are based are visible and are easy to identify by their yellow high visibility jackets and information flags.